tdwg/dwc/docs/guides/simple/index.md

 Document Status
 : Current Standard

-## 1. Audience
+## 1. Introduction

-This document is targeted toward those who want to share biodiversity information using the simplest methods and structure: Simple Darwin Core.
+**Audience**: This document is targeted toward those who want to share biodiversity information using the simplest methods and structure: Simple Darwin Core.
 It explains the uses and limitations of this structure and how to expand upon it.

 ## 2. What is Simple Darwin Core?